BjornvanBraak/Solvency-II-Regulatory-Search/data/preprocessed-step-final/solvency-II-files/final_Joint Guidelines on Risk Factors.pdf.md

 --- Page 61 ---

-![1.
-This is an image containing the logos of two European financial regulatory authorities.
-On the left is the blue logo for esma, the European Securities and Markets Authority, featuring a circle of stars.
-On the right is the logo for eiopa, the European Insurance and Occupational Pensions Authority, with a blue geometric design.

-2. esma
-European Securities and
-Markets Authority
-eiopa
-EUROPEAN INSURANCE
-AND OCCUPATIONAL PENSIONS AUTHORITY](#)

-![This is the logo for the European Banking Authority (EBA) with the title "THE RISK FACTORS GUIDELINES" printed above it.
-The logo is a blue rectangle with the white letters "EBA" on a wavy background, next to the full name of the organization.

-THE RISK FACTORS GUIDELINES
-EBA
-EUROPEAN BANKING AUTHORITY](#)
 ### Distribution channel risk factors

 184. The following factors may contribute to increasing risk:

-![This is the text-only logo for the Joint Committee of the European Supervisory Authorities.
-The logo features grey, uppercase, sans-serif text on a plain white background.

-JOINT COMMITTEE OF THE EUROPEAN
-SUPERVISORY AUTHORITIES](#)

   - non-face-to-face sales, such as online, postal or telephone sales, without adequate